smpetrie/curated/about.md

 ### Why a short, curated list rather than a feed?

+Hopefully the curated lists on this website will present you with a useful idea or two.

+But why did I create my own website rather than using social media?
-Sure, a short, curated list won't include up-to-date thoughts and current events in the way a social media feed would.
+Sure, this website won't include up-to-date thoughts and current events in the way a social media feed would.
-But I'm hoping that's actually a feature, not a bug --- less algorithmic noise, less recency bias, more ideas that have stood the test of time.
+But I'm hoping that's actually a feature, not a bug --- less algorithmic noise, less recency bias, more focus on ideas that persist through time.

-Hopefully you can find a useful idea or two.